 This guidance is intended for:

-people with symptoms of coronavirus (COVID-19) infection, who have received a positive test result
+people who have received a positive test result of COVID-19

-people with symptoms that may be caused by coronavirus (COVID-19) who are waiting for a test result, or who have not been tested and do not require hospital treatment, who must remain at home until they are well
+people with symptoms of COVID-19 who are waiting for a test result, or who have not been tested and do not require hospital treatment

-people living in households with someone who shows symptoms that may be caused by coronavirus (COVID-19)
+people living in households with someone who shows symptoms of or who has received a positive test result for COVID-19

-Will my household be tested if we think we have coronavirus (COVID-19) symptoms?
+Will my household be tested if we think we have COVID-19 symptoms?

-Anyone with symptoms of coronavirus (COVID-19) must immediately self-isolate and arrange to have a test to see if you have COVID-19 – go to testing to arrange.
+Anyone with symptoms of COVID-19 must immediately self-isolate and arrange to have a test to see if they have COVID-19 - go to testing to arrange.

 People who have tested positive will receive a text, email or phone call requesting that they log into the NHS Test and Trace website to create a confidential account where they can record details about their recent close contacts.
-If you do not have access to the web, then you will be phoned by a contact tracer working for the NHS Test and Trace service.
+If you do not have access to the internet, then you will be phoned by a contact tracer working for the NHS Test and Trace service.
 The information you provide will be handled in strict confidence and will enable the NHS Test and Trace service to contact those people and provide them with advice on whether they should go into self-isolation.
-This will help stop the spread of coronavirus (COVID-19).
 The people contacted will not be told your identity, but by alerting them when you first develop symptoms, you can help make sure that they are prepared for being contacted by the Test and Trace service.

 Why staying at home is very important

-It is very important that people with symptoms that may be due to coronavirus (COVID-19) and their household members stay at home.
+It is very important that people with symptoms of or a positive COVID-19 test and their household members stay at home.
 Staying at home will help prevent the spread of the virus to family, friends, the wider community, and particularly those who are clinically extremely vulnerable.
-Controlling the spread of the virus will help us to protect the NHS and save lives.

-If you have symptoms of coronavirus (COVID-19) and you live alone you must remain at home for at least 7 days after the onset of your symptoms (see ending self-isolation below).
+If you have symptoms of COVID-19 or a positive test you must remain at home for at least 10 days after the onset of your symptoms (see ending self-isolation below).
 This will reduce the risk of you infecting others.

-If you or anyone in your household has symptoms that may be caused by coronavirus (COVID-19), then you must avoid contact with other household members as much as possible.
+If you have symptoms of COVID-19 or a positive test, then you should avoid contact with other household members as much as possible.

-The other members of your household, including those who do not have any symptoms, must stay at home and not leave the house for 14 days.
+Other members of your household, including those who do not have any symptoms, must stay at home and not leave the house for 14 days.
 You must not go out even to buy food or other essentials, and any exercise must be taken within your home.
-This 14-day period starts from the day when the first person in your house became ill.
+This 14-day period starts from the day when the first person in your house became ill or if they do not have symptoms, from the day their test was taken.
 There is more information in the ending self-isolation section below.